Coweta County DUI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: The arraignment is your first court appearance, usually scheduled within a few weeks of your arrest.
-The exact timing will be indicated on your citation or bond paperwork.
+- When it Happens: The arraignment is your first official court appearance.
+It usually occurs within a few weeks of your arrest.
+The exact date and time will be on your citation or summons.

 2. Pre-Trial Hearings